-7. Main conclusions from the audits of the 2020 Financial Statements
+7. Main conclusions from the audits of the 2021 Financial Statements

-The corrections of errors in the financial statements of the public sector entities introduced as a result of the audits of the 2020 financial statements account for 2,49 billion BGN.
+The corrections of errors in the financial statements of the public sector entities introduced as a result of the audits of the 2021 financial statements account for 2,75 billion BGN. (during the audits of the 2020 financial statements the corrections of errors amounted to 2,39 billion BGN).